rhafer/opencloud/opencloud/README.md

-# ocis
+# opencloud

-The ocis package contains the Infinite Scale runtime and the commands for the Infinite Scale CLI.
+The opencloud package contains the OpenCloud runtime and the commands for the OpenCloud CLI.

 ## Service Registry